 Arrhythmias can be subtle or pronounced, and their symptoms can sometimes mirror those of cancer treatment side effects.
 This overlap makes detection and diagnosis slightly more complex.
 Typical symptoms of arrhythmia include palpitations, feeling lightheaded, dizziness, shortness of breath, and chest pain.
 However, cancer patients might also experience these symptoms as a result of chemotherapy, radiation therapy, or the cancer itself, which necessitates more vigilant monitoring techniques.

 For the detection of arrhythmias in cancer patients, several monitoring techniques and diagnostic tests are pivotal.
-Echocardiograms, Holter monitors, event monitors, and electrocardiograms (EKG/ECG) are primary tools used for this purpose.
-The Holter monitor, in particular, is effective in capturing arrhythmias over a 24-hour period or longer, providing a detailed heart rhythm profile that can be crucial for patients undergoing cancer treatment.
+Echocardiograms, Holter monitors, event monitors, and electrocardiograms (EKG/ECG) are the primary tools used for this purpose.
+The Holter monitor, in particular, is effective in capturing arrhythmias over 24 hours or longer, providing a detailed heart rhythm profile that can be crucial for patients undergoing cancer treatment.

 Moreover, the development of wearable technology has introduced new avenues for continuous cardiac monitoring, enabling both patients and healthcare professionals to detect irregular heartbeats quickly.
 These innovative methods have become instrumental in the proactive management of arrhythmia in cancer patients.